open-feature/spec/specification/README.md

 [![hardening](https://img.shields.io/static/v1?label=Status&message=hardening&color=yellow)](https://github.com/open-feature/spec/tree/main/specification#hardening)

-Sections marked as `Hardening` describe functionality with an emphasis on stabilizing existing requirements.
+Sections marked as `Hardening` describe functionalities with an emphasis on stabilizing existing requirements.
 Breaking changes require consensus by the [Technical Steering Committee](https://github.com/open-feature/community/blob/main/governance-charter.md#tsc-members) but may still be made with minor version updates.
 These features are suitable for use in production environments.
 Feedback is encouraged.

 Put simply: